xwhelan/resume/peterwhelan.md

   application owners and stakeholders, integrating Splunk metrics and ServiceNow ITSM records, and presenting in responsive Tableau dashboards
-- Developed an enterprise specific architecture for automated fulfillment of self service requests, making use of enterprise platforms where available to create and integrate all components of end to end solution
+- Developed an enterprise specific architecture for automated fulfillment of self service requests, integrating platforms including ServiceNow, VMWare vSphere, APC StruxureWare, and Splunk through Ansible
 - Migrated  from legacy in house IP address database to Infoblox
 - Crafted operations focused network and telephony dashboards using on hand platforms and resources.
-My team came together to create a set of impactful reports in Tableau, "living off the land" by using readily available, legacy on premise services during pandemic and corporate reorganization
+My team came together to create a set of impactful reports in Tableau by using readily available, legacy on premise services through pandemic and corporate reorganization
 - Wrote custom SNMP poller in Python to address scaling issues in enterprise network management platforms, reducing time to query all devices from 10+ minutes to under 30 seconds for >1000 nodes

-### 2013--July 2019: Solutions Architect; Pangaia Partners, LLC
+### April 2013 -- July 2019: Solutions Architect; Pangaia Partners, LLC

 - Created software tools for project teams and client infrastructure staff using Python for network security automation.
 Reduced time to audit and